 Table D As at 30 June

 Telstra Group 2021 2020

 \$m \$m

-Telstra Enterprise International Group 1 543 587
+Telstra Enterprise International Group 543 587

-Telstra Enterprise Australia Group 2 437 437
+Telstra Enterprise Australia Group 437 437

-Other 3 72 61
+Other 72 61

 1,052 1,085

-1 These CGUs operate in overseas locations.
-Therefore, the goodwill allocated to these CGUs will fluctuate in line with movements in applicable foreign exchange rates.
+- 1 These CGUs operate in overseas locations.
+Therefore, the goodwill allocated to these CGUs will fluctuate in line with movements in applicable foreign exchange rates. - 2 The Telstra Enterprise Australia Group includes goodwill from past acquisitions integrated into this business. - 3 Other includes individually immaterial CGUs.

-Determining CGUs and their recoverable amount for impairment assessment of goodwill We apply judgement to identify our CGUs and determine their recoverable amounts using a value in use calculation.
+Determining CGUs and their recoverable amount for impairment assessment of goodwill

+We apply judgement to identify our CGUs and determine their recoverable amounts using a value in use calculation.
 These judgements include cash flow forecasts, as well as the selection of growth rates, terminal growth rates and discount rates based on experience and our expectations for the future.